microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 * Setup your Azure Bootstrap Resource Group including:
   * Setup [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) including [secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/about-secrets)
+    * The name of the Azure Key Vault is globally unique and therefore needs to be defined by a unique combination of "prefix" and "environment" variables to avoid naming conflicts upon creation.
   * Setup [Azure Storage Container](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli) for your backend TF statefile
     * You will still need to configure your [Environment Terraform](/infra/terraform/omop/) to use the backend state in Azure Storage, see the [readme](/infra/README.md/#running-terraform) for more guidance
   * Setup [Azure Virtual Machine Scale Set](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) for use later with your [Azure DevOps VMSS Agent Pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops)